tresorama/parcel-to-gh-pages-demo/README.md

 ### Understand your GitHub Pages Link

-IT IS NOT YOUR REPO LINK!
+IT IS NOT YOUR GITHUB REPO LINK!

 Go to your repo on GitHub website.
 Go to Settings => Pages.